Definition - What does Medicated Cycle mean?

 Naturally, the body prepares for pregnancy by releasing a series of hormones that mature an egg in the follicle, release it during ovulation, and prepare a thick lining in the endometrium to support implantation.
-With well timed, unprotected intercourse, this process leads to conception.
-In order for ART to result in a successful conception, the body must following similar steps in order to prepared to accept the pregnancy.
+In order for ART to result in a successful conception, the body must follow similar steps in order to prepare to become and remain pregnant.

-A medicated cycle involves a series of medications that induce an artificial ovulation, triggering the body to prepare for conception in a methodical, traceable pattern.
+A medicated cycle can involve a series of medications that induce ovulation, triggering the body to prepare for conception in a methodical, traceable pattern.
 Estrogen pills, patches are shots are administered leading up to the procedure.
-Then 2-3 days prior to implantation, a shot of progesterone is provided to finalize the endometrial layer.
-Additionally, in some cases GnRH agonists are provided to block ovulation from randomly occurring.
+Then 2-3 days prior to transfer, a shot of progesterone is provided to finalize the endometrial layer.
+Additionally, in some cases, GnRH agonists are provided to block ovulation from randomly occurring.

-During a natural cycle, careful observation of a woman’s preexisting monthly rhythm is utilized to time implantation to coordinate with that cycle, faking the body into thinking conception occurred through fertilization.
-The ART procedure is completed in coordination with the natural time frame.
+During a natural cycle, careful observation of a woman’s preexisting monthly rhythm is utilized to time treatment to coordinate with that cycle.

 Women or couples who opt for natural cycle transfers typically do so because of its simplicity, reduced cost, and lack of additional medications.
 However, by allowing the body to maintain control, a natural cycle provides a level of unpredictability, which poses a level of risk for the success of the procedure.